 Labor Day is a federal holiday set aside to honor the hard-working individuals who keep our country working.

 The Anderson Trucking Company (ATS) team has been transporting freight for more than 65 Labor Days.
-During that time, we've learned that the best way to predict the holiday regulations is not to try to predict it – it's best to go to the source.
+During that time, we've learned that the best way to predict the holiday regulations is not to try to predict it – it's best to go directly to the source.

 What Restrictions Do Drivers Need to Follow on Labor Day?

-Oversize cargo that requires a special permit, like mobile homes, construction supplies and heavy equipment, have restricted travel times.
+Oversize cargo that requires a special permit, like mobile homes, construction supplies, and heavy equipment, have restricted travel times.
 Many states forbid oversize/overweight loads from traveling on state roads during all or part of the holiday weekend.

 Which States Have Restrictions on Labor Day Permitted Travel?